nicopap/ui-navigation/Readme.md

     You can enable keyboard movement using the [`InputMapping::keyboard_navigation`] field.
   * Touch input handling has been removed, it was untested and probably broken, better let the user who knows what they are doing do it.
+  * **NEW**: Add complete user-customizable focus movement.
+Now it should be possible to implement focus navigation in 3d space.
+  * **Breaking**: This requires making the plugin generic over the navigation system, if you were manually adding `NavigationPlugin`, please consider using `DefaultNavigationPlugins` instead, if it is not possible, then use `NavigationPlugin::new()`.

 [`ButtonBundle`]: https://docs.rs/bevy/0.8.0/bevy/ui/entity/struct.ButtonBundle.html
 [Changed]: https://docs.rs/bevy/0.8.0/bevy/ecs/prelude/struct.Changed.html